720kb/comunicator/README.md

 ### Loading

-#### Nodejs side
+#### Node.js side
-In nodejs you have to instantiate the comunicator requiring it and passing a _salt_ as showed here:
+In node.js you have to instantiate Comunicator passing a _salt_ as showed here:
 ```javascript
 var jwtSalt = '_super_secret_salt_12345'
   , comunicator = require('comunicator')(jwtSalt);
 ```
-The salt is used in conjunction with [jwt](https://tools.ietf.org/html/rfc7519) to sign messages achieving integrity in what is sent.
+The _salt_ is used in conjunction with [jwt](https://tools.ietf.org/html/rfc7519) to sign messages, achieving integrity in what is sent.

-By default the websocket is bound on `0.0.0.0:9876` address but it can be configured setting `COMUNICATOR_HOST` and `COMUNICATOR_PORT` to the preferred host and port.
+By default the websocket is bound on `0.0.0.0:9876` address, but it can be configured setting `COMUNICATOR_HOST` and `COMUNICATOR_PORT` to the preferred host and port.

 For example:
 - `COMUNICATOR_HOST='127.0.0.1'`;